mpalmer79/VeriFlow/docs/build.md

 - frontend integrity-check visibility
 - evidence deletion with local file cleanup
 - stronger file type validation at ingest
+- secure content delivery endpoint
+- streaming upload hashing and storage
+- record-level managed file cleanup
+- audit chain verification endpoint

-Your job in Phase 4 is to improve operational robustness, content access, and storage lifecycle without breaking the current architecture.
+Your job in Phase 5 is to improve evidence usability, lifecycle policy, and operational maturity without breaking the current architecture.

 This is not a rewrite.
-This is a focused hardening and product-completion pass.
+This is a focused product-hardening and operational-completion pass.

 ==================================================
 OBJECTIVE
 ==================================================

-Implement the following Phase 4 upgrades:
+Implement the following Phase 5 upgrades:

-1. Secure content delivery endpoint for stored evidence
-2. Streaming upload hashing and storage to avoid whole-file memory reads
-3. Record-level and cascade-safe evidence cleanup strategy
-4. Audit payload normalization cleanup
-5. Optional lightweight admin/debug tooling for audit and storage integrity
+1. Inline evidence preview UX for upload-backed documents
+2. Retention / storage lifecycle controls and cleanup tooling
+3. Record-scoped storage and integrity operational summary
+4. Optional range-request support for content delivery if it fits cleanly
+5. Defensive download/preview header hardening
 6. Tests covering the new behavior
 7. Explicit incremental Alembic migration only if schema changes are required